UzmaTUL24/Implementing_iot_pipeline/ML/README.md

 # Machine Learning and Deep Learning

-This repository contains coursework, practice exercises, and supporting code related to Machine Learning and Deep Learning.
+This folder contains coursework, practice exercises, and supporting code related to Machine Learning and Deep Learning.

 ## Overview

-The purpose of this repository is to document learning progress and reinforce fundamental concepts in machine learning and deep learning through practical implementation.
+The purpose of this repositort is  to document learning progress and reinforce fundamental concepts in machine learning and deep learning through practical implementation.

 ## Topics Covered